hannesroth88/nd0067-udacity-02-build-a-storefront-backend/README.md

 ## Database
 1. install docker
-2. `npm run db` or `run docker compose up` to start the database

-Database runs on port:5433
+2. `npm run db` or `run docker compose up` to start the database.
+The database runs on port:5433
+3. `db-migrate db:create full_stack_test` creates the test database
+4. `db-migrate db:create full_stack_dev` creates the dev database

 Database can be resetted with: `db-migrate reset`